-Due to the shelter-in-place orders in response to the COVID-19 pandemic, MIC was temporarily placed on hold in March 2020.
-In anticipation of future shelter-in-place orders, the program is focusing efforts on rapidly creating and expanding digital assets to continue serving our core student population and expand beyond the Bay Area.
-The proposed project will not only allow the Museum to continue serving students in the current 50 targeted classrooms, it will allow the program to expand beyond MoAD's local geographic area through the creation and delivery of high-quality digital content.
+Due to the shelter-in-place orders in response to the COVID-19 pandemic, the program was temporarily placed on hold in March 2020.
+Ongoing shelter-in-place orders in California and limited class sizes for the next school year, call for the program to rapidly create and expand digital assets in order to continue serving our core student population.
+Current plans released by the five school districts served by the program indicate that all schools will have reduced class sizes for the remainder of the 2020-21 school year and possibly beyond.
+The proposed project will not only allow the Museum to continue serving students in the 41 targeted classrooms, it will also allow the program to expand beyond MoAD's local geographic area through the creation and delivery of high-quality digital content.
 Each year, the education department receives requests for the program in areas outside of our immediate geographic area.
 While virtual experiences can never fully replace the in-person experience, digitizing the curriculum, placing instructional videos on the Museum's website, and virtual 360 degree exhibition tours will substantially increase the ability for groups who are not currently enrolled in the MIC Program to join the program and access the lesson plans and activities.
 Moreover, should another shelter-in-place order occur in the future, currently enrolled MIC students will be able to access lesson plans and videos from the safety of their homes.

 As one of the only museums in the world that exclusively celebrates the art and history of the African Diaspora, MoAD understands the importance of expanding the reach of MIC beyond our local region.
-To this effect, we are launching a portal on the museum's main website dedicated to MoAD in the Classroom curriculum.
-The portal will include lesson plans developed over the past six years, along with instructional videos enabling teachers located anywhere in the world to access the resources and replicate the program for their students.
+To this effect, we will launch a portal on the museum's main website dedicated to MoAD in the Classroom curriculum.
+The portal will include lesson plans developed over the past five years, along with instructional videos and podcasts enabling teachers located anywhere in the world to access the resources and replicate the program for their students.
 The online component will allow MIC to reach thousands of additional students per year and expand as new resources are developed.
 MoAD received an IMLS CARES grant in 2020, which is primarily focused on overhauling the museum's website and building a portal to host educational resources.
-Website development is still underway with version 1 of the website launched in September 2021.
-Additional updates are still being made and expected to be completed by the end of this year.
-The CARES grant also enabled the museum to hire a full-time Digital Content Manager, who is responsible for digitization of content and developing user interface components of the web portal.
+The CARES grant also enabled the museum to hire a full-time Digital Content Manager, who will be responsible for digitization of content and developing user interface components of the web portal.
 Costs for this position and related responsibilities are not requested in this grant request; instead, this proposal is focused on developing content and implementing in-class components of the program.